 When a federal agency decides to perform a Price/Cost Realism Analysis it can change the outcome.
 In the Matter of: Solers Inc., the Request for Proposals (RFP) required offerors to propose the following systems engineering and technical assistance services in support of the DIBNet program:

-The RFP directed that the agency would perform a realism analysis of the offerors’ price and cost.
+The RFP said the agency would perform a realism analysis (is it too low to accomplish the objectives?) of the offerors’ price and cost.
 The RFP further stated that the cost-reimbursement contract line item numbers (CLINs) agency would be evaluated for the realism of the proposed costs.
 The RFP provided that the agency reserved the right to conduct a realism analysis of the offeror’s proposed price for fixed-price CLINs.
 The RFP required the offerors to “ensure price proposals include detailed information regarding the resources required to accomplish the task . . . [including] labor categories, labor hours, number of employees for each labor category, rates, travel, and incidental equipment.”
-Id.

 A price realism evaluation uses cost realism analysis techniques to fixed prices in order to evaluate whether proposed prices are too low.
 It does this by assessing an offeror’s understanding of the requirements.
 In the present case, the RFP stated that the agency “reserves the right” to conduct a price realism analysis, therefore the analysis was within the agency’s discretion.
 However, the agency chose to conduct a price realism evaluation, making it subject to review.
 Solers’s protest alleged that the record did not demonstrate the method DISA used in concluding that DSA’s proposed labor mix was realistic.
 Solers argued further that DSA’s proposed a level of effort for the fixed-price CLINs that was unrealistically low.
 The GAO agreed.